sournachos/rh-trading/README.md

   - `docker-compose down` -- to stop
 - It's important to import the candles of historical data for the timeframe you want to backtest strategies on:
   - Do so on the `Import Candles` section of the menu once you're running on docker.

+- With the docker container running:
+  - Your local port 5432 is forwarded to the Postgres DB so you can use something like [DBViz](https://www.dbvis.com/download/) to get visibility into the data by using the .env postgres username and password

 ## :rocket: Technologies